bdogz15/bdogzxv/content/pages/index.md

     text: >
       Hello and welcome to my WIP page for what I do.
 I really only bought this domain so I could hold it for my Bluesky account.
 But I also will use it for hosting the silly projects I do, as well as other things.

+      i literally have no idea what i am doing so this is WIP
     actions: []
     image:
       type: Image